TIRTH-25/project1/README.md

 # view

-the sample code is here
+the sample code is here.
+created by tirth patel.